 Description: Medical instruments and medicine used for the care of angora rabbits.

 Description: Title page "Die Angora-Zuchten des SS Wirtschafts - Verwaltungshauptamtes".
 The Angora breeding of the Economics and Administrative Department of the SS.

-Description: Woman feeding angora rabbits in their hutches.
+Description: Man feeding angora rabbits in their hutches.
 Text on page says, "Fütterung".

 Description: Three angora rabbits sitting in their wood hutches.

 If you didn't find the material you searched for, our Library Reference Staff can help.